 Best international credit cards for students:

-Best for International Students - Deserve® EDU Mastercard for StudentsNo SSN required – students with a passport, a U.S. bank account along with some other documentation are eligible to apply.
-1% cash back on all purchases. $0 foreign transaction fee. $0 annual fee.
+The Deserve EDU credit card has no SSN requirement.
+So, students with a passport, a U.S. bank account along with some other documentation are eligible to apply.
+The card offers 1% cash back on all purchases.
+Plus, it has a $0 foreign transaction fee and a $0 annual fee.